 In terms of my role as a Senior Commercial Procurement Partner, I was a Senior Category Manager for about two and a half years and about nine months ago, when as an organisation we decided to expand our horizons, I took on the new Commercial Partner role.

-The role consists of going out looking at the different models of procurement out there in the private and public sectors.
+The role consists of going out and looking at the different models of procurement out there in the private and public sectors.

-I think KFM, because of the experience we have in procurement and supply chain to one of the biggest and busiest hospitals in the UK, has such a vast amount of experience in the team, so we decided to go out to the market and my role is to go to the market and get new business into KFM and expand our portfolio in the procurement side of things.
+I think KFM, because of the experience we have in procurement and supply chain to one of the biggest and busiest hospitals in the UK, has such a vast amount of experience in the team, so we decided to go out to the market and my role is to go to the market and get a new business into KFM and expand our portfolio in the procurement side of things.

-There is a clinical procurement team that is solely responsible for KCH then we have a private team that is responsible for the private hospitals, they do the end-to-end procurement and the category planning there.
+There is a clinical procurement team that is solely responsible for KCH then we have a private team that is responsible for the private hospitals, they do the end-to-end procurement and category planning there.

 So, we have two teams that combine into one as one sole KFM procurement team.

 So, would you say your role sits slightly outside procurement now, doing some consulting and business management as well?